InverterNetwork/contracts/docs/Modules/MilestoneManager_Documentation.md

 `function removeMilestone(uint prevId, uint id) external;`

 This function removes a milestone.
-Only callable by authorized addresses and reverts if id invalid, milestone already completed or milestone ids not consecutive in list.
+Only callable by authorized addresses and reverts if id invalid, milestone is active, milestone already completed or milestone ids not consecutive in list.

 #### Parameters